Lisa Fowler: Guest stints (2003–2017)

 In January 2003, the BBC announced that Lucy Benjamin would reprise the role of Lisa for a special set of episodes that revealed Lisa's fate in flashbacks.
 The episodes were filmed on-location in and around Albufeira on the Portuguese Algarve.
-It was claimed that several endings to the episodes had been filmed and that the outcome was a "closely guarded secret".
-Despite initial claims that Lisa would be killed off in the episodes, this did not occur; instead, Lisa gave Phil custody of Louise after he convinced her she was unstable and threatened to tell the police that she had once shot him if she returned to England.
+It was claimed that several endings to the episodes had been filmed, and that the outcome was a "closely guarded secret".
+Despite initial claims that Lisa would be killed off in the episodes, this did not occur; instead, Lisa gave Phil custody of Louise after he convinced her she was unstable, and threatened to tell the police that she had once shot him if she returned to England.

 However, in June 2003, it was confirmed that Lisa would once again be returning to the serial.
 Benjamin said, "I couldn't believe it when I got the call a few months ago to ask if I would return to Walford.
 I didn't think Lisa would give up baby Lou without one last fight."
-The return storyline was temporary, allowing Lisa to usurp Phil and once again take custody of her daughter, with the help of Den Watts.
+The return storyline was temporary, allowing Lisa to usurp Phil and once again take custody of her daughter, with the help of Den Watts (Leslie Grantham).
 The character then disappeared, exiting in November 2003.

-Since this exit, numerous press reports have suggested that the character would be returning to the serial again; these turned out to be false, with an EastEnders spokesperson saying in 2006 and 2007 that there were no current plans to bring the character back.
+Following this exit, numerous press reports suggested that the character would be returning to the serial again; these turned out to be false, with an EastEnders spokesperson saying in 2006 and 2007 that there were no current plans to bring the character back.

 When asked if she would return in 2004, Benjamin said, "I loved Lisa.
 She was a great character and I loved playing all those story lines.
 It was a wonderful opportunity for me but all that angst and that drama can sometimes get to you.
 She hasn't been killed off.
 Loads of characters are revived and brought back but I don't know if it's something I'd want to do again at the moment.
 It still feels like only yesterday I was there and it's good to kind of recharge your batteries and get out there and do other things.
-But I love the show and I’d never say never!
+But I love the show and I'd never say never!
 And I liked playing Lisa.
-I thought she was a great character so you just don’t know."
+I thought she was a great character so you just don't know."